rvesse/stardog-docs/src/docs/owl2.html.md

 aspects, subject to the following restrictions, conditions, and warnings.

-**This special predicate is basically a loaded with which users may shoot themselves in the foot if they aren't very careful.**
+**This special predicate is basically a loaded gun with which you may shoot themselves in the foot if you aren't very careful.**

-So despite the general restriction in SWLR, in Stardog we actually can create new individuals with a rule by using the (non-standard) built-in predicate `http://www.w3.org/ns/sparql#UUID` as follows:
+So despite the general restriction in SWRL, in Stardog we actually can create new individuals with a rule by using the (non-standard) built-in predicate `http://www.w3.org/ns/sparql#UUID` as follows:

 ```sparql
 IF {